shreyasheww/core/README.md

 ### Dependency Injection

 The project includes a dependency injection class for managing dependencies and making it easier to test and maintain code.
-Sized Utils
+Sized Utils.
 The project includes a SizedUtils class that includes all margin and padding-related properties.

-Dependencies
+## Dependencies

 ### The following dependencies are included in the project: